 - 2 tbs Almond butter or peanut butter

-- ¼ cup Vegan vanilla protein powder
+- ¼ cup Vegan protein powder

 Instructions